Staking

 1. You must install the Ethereum applications on your hardware wallet (and the Solana application if you wish to use a ledger as your Solana wallet.

-4. To add your ledger wallet to Solflare or phantom, quit the Ethereum application and open the Solana application on your ledger wallet and press ‘connect hardware wallet’ from the phantom/Solflare menu to add it as a wallet.
+3. To add your ledger wallet to Solflare or phantom, quit the Ethereum application and open the Solana application on your ledger wallet.
+Then press ‘connect hardware wallet’ from the phantom/Solflare menu to add it as a wallet.

-5. With wallets now added to MetaMask (and phantom/Solflare if using a ledger) you can now press ‘connect to Ethereum’ and select your ledger wallet from the list, and then press ‘connect to Powerledger and connect your ledger wallet account through phantom/solflare.
+4. With wallets now added to MetaMask (and phantom/Solflare if using a ledger) you can now press ‘connect to Ethereum’ and select your ledger wallet from the list.
+Press ‘connect to Powerledger’ and connect your ledger wallet account through phantom/solflare.

-6. To stake POWR using a hardware wallet, make sure your hardware wallet is unlocked and the Ethereum application is open.
+5. To stake POWR using a hardware wallet, make sure your hardware wallet is unlocked and the Ethereum application is open.
 Then select an amount you want to stake and a validator that you want to stake.
-Then press deposit to process the transaction.
+Then press ‘deposit’ to process the transaction.

 Unstaking with hardware wallets